 British Pregnancy Advisory Service – Registered Charity 289145

-We would hope that there is a significant passage of time between you making your will and any money coming to us.
+We would hope that there is a significant passage of time between you making your will and any gift coming to us.
 BPAS is confident we will be providing services to women and campaigning on reproductive choice issues for decades to come.
 However the exact nature of these campaigns and our priorities are likely to change over time and if you specify how we use any gift, it may be impossible for us to honour that request and we would be unable to take your money and reflect your intentions.

 The contents of your will are personal and you are under no obligation to reveal them to anyone.
 However, we recommend that you tell your partner, children or grand children about the charitable bequests you intend to make.